aholanda/gaos/README.md

 # Description

-This project studies various Linux source code versions as a complex networks.
+This project studies various Linux source code versions as graphs.
 The functions are considered vertices and function calls edges.
 All data are stored in [data](data) directory.